-In that first summer at Goss Stadium, the Knights won the West Division regular-season title and eliminated Kitsap in the West Divisional Series before getting swept by Moses Lake in the WCLCS.
+Corvallis has shown remarkable growth since relocating from Gresham for the 2007 season.
+In that first summer at Goss Stadium, the Knights won the West Division regular-season title and eliminated Kitsap in the West Divisional Series before getting swept by Moses Lake in their first WCLCS appearance.
 They drew 12,729 fans, a huge increase over their final year at Mt.
-Hood CC.
+Hood CC’s Oslund Field.

-Over 27 years of competition, the club has registered a .691 overall winning percentage and won several championships including the granddaddy of them all – the semi-pro NBC World Series.
+Over 30 years of competition, the club has registered a .694 overall winning percentage and won several championships including the granddaddy of them all – the semi-pro NBC World Series.

 The Knights followed their summer national championship season with an impressive inaugural showing in the West Coast League.
 The 2005 team posted a 27-9 league mark, which was good for second place.
-During the pre-season, Aloha swept a three-game series vs. the Humboldt Crabs at Arcata Baseball Park and in the postseason the Knights defended its NBC World Series title by extending their NBC win streak to 10 before eventually losing in the winner’s bracket semi-finals and subsequent quarterfinals to finish in 4th place.
+During the pre-season, Aloha swept a three-game series vs. the Humboldt Crabs at Arcata Baseball Park and in the postseason the Knights defended its NBC World Series title by extending their NBC win streak to 10 before eventually losing in the winner’s bracket semi-finals to finish in 4th place.
 At that time, the sweep of the Crabs carried great significance in that Humboldt had never been swept in its glorious 61-year history (as of 2005).